Using Google Books for Research

 (See image example)

-Digital/Virtual Application of the Strategy:
+Digital/Virtual Application of this Strategy:

 Google Books supports virtual learning by supplying digital resources for students to use.
 It gives teachers a bank of information they can vet for students to use, download, and distribute electronically.